tintingong/dsi_c5_playground/README.md

-# this is a playground repository for cohort 5
+## This is Anna 's version.
+I have add some bullets

+## This is done on Saturday

+## use code file to edit file.

+Updated today on Nov 21

 Session #3: Git & GitHub

 Initializing a Repository
-Create a new Git repository: git init
+ - Create a new Git repository: git init
-Create a new branch called main while initializing: git init -b main Cloning a Repository
+ - Create a new branch called main while initializing: git init -b main
+ - Cloning a Repository
 Clone an existing repository: git clone <repository_url>
 Clone and rename the directory: git clone <repository_url> <new_directory_name>
 Tracking Files